lolo77/TopSecret/README.md

 - transmit mail-filtered files
 - share multi-secret file infos

-...into some *innocent vacation or family photo*.
+...into some *innocent* vacation or family photos.
 -> It can now be stored in the cloud and kept **secure** !

 ## Strong encryption and low-noise generation